Deccan Plateau: Geography

 Regions of India, showing the Deccan Plateau surrounded by the various mountain ranges.

 Historians have used the term Deccan differently across various time periods.
 Firishta (16th century), R. G. Bhandarkar (1920), and Richard Eaton (2005) demarcate the region based on linguistic lines.
 K. M. Panikkar (1969) defines it as the entire Indian peninsula south of the Vindhyas.
 Stewart Gordon (1998) notes that Deccan is a "relational term" and historically the border of Deccan has varied from Tapti River to the Godavari River, depending on the southern boundary of the northern empires and is used to denote "the area beyond the southern border of a northern-based kingdom" of India.

 Geographers have defined the extent of Deccan region using various physical features and indices such as rainfall, vegetation, or soil type.
 As per a broader geographical definition, the region consists of the peninsular tableland lying to the south of the Tropic of Cancer, marked by the Vindhya-Satpura ranges in the north.
 The Deccan is a plateau region extending over an area of 422000 km2 and occupies the majority of the Indian peninsula.
 It is shaped like an inverted triangle with its upper boundary at the Narmada River basin near the Vindhya-Satpura ranges and the lower boundary at the northern fringes of Tamil Nadu in the south.

 The region is bound by the mountain ranges of the Western Ghats and the Eastern Ghats on the sides, which separate the region from the Western and Eastern Coastal Plains respectively.
 It covers most of the Indian states of Maharashtra, Telangana, Karnataka and Andhra Pradesh excluding the coastal regions, and minor portions of Tamil Nadu and Kerala.
 The western side of the plateau is elevated gently slopes towards the east.
 It is subdivided into Maharashtra Plateau, Karnataka Plateau, and Telangana Plateau.
+Several major cities such as Bengaluru, Hyderabad, and Pune, are situated on the plateau region.